rstudio/rstudio/CONTRIBUTING.md

 2. Is your issue a bug rather than a question?
 If you're having general trouble with RStudio or have questions for the RStudio community, the [RStudio Community Forum](https://community.rstudio.com/c/rstudio-ide) is an excellent resource.

 3. Are you the first person to report this issue?
 [Search the issue list](https://github.com/rstudio/rstudio/issues) to find out.
-If you aren't, the most helpful thing you can do is vote for the existing issue (add a reaction to it), and optionally add a comment describing your own experience.
+If you aren't, the most helpful thing you can do is vote for the existing issue (add a +1 reaction to it), and optionally add a comment describing your own experience.

-When you're ready to file an issue, please do the following:
+When you're ready to file an issue, see our [guide to writing good bug reports](https://github.com/rstudio/rstudio/wiki/Writing-Good-Bug-Reports) for more on how to write a great bug report.

-1. If at all possible, include a [minimal working example](https://en.wikipedia.org/wiki/Minimal_Working_Example) which will reproduce the bug.
-If you're unable to reproduce consistently, then please do your best to provide us a set of actions, or other steps that seem to be correlated with the issue you are seeing.

-2. Indicate your operating system, exact version of RStudio (from *Help | About RStudio*) and the output of `sessionInfo()` in R.

-3. If appropriate, include screenshots, any relevant log files, and a [diagnostic report](https://support.rstudio.com/hc/en-us/articles/200321257-Running-a-Diagnostics-Report).

-Label your issue with **bug**.
-We appreciate you taking the time to file a report; detailed bug reports from the community help us tremendously!

 ## Enhancements